livingdocsIO/documentation/content/learn/video-tour.md

 ## Project Setup

 This is where you configure your publication.
 A publication might have different content-types like articles or image galleries.
 Those in turn have metadata and component sets out of which editors can create content.
-All those things can be configured in the "Project Setup" section of Livingdocs.

-{{< vimeo id="426285528" class="video-wrapper" >}}
+In order to manage all of those settings you will use the Livingdocs CLI that is explained in the next chapter.

 ## Project Config